 It is important to test the app with low connectivity or low internet speeds.
 If the app does not perform in challenging network conditions, it is likely that the user will blame the app and not the network affecting app’s reputation.

 To test the app under load/stress, perform an automated testing, to ensure that the app can handle the load you had imagined.
 If it fails to handle then you can fix it well in advance.

 Test the app keeping in mind the mobile users’ concern about battery usage and data security.
 While testing the app, check that the app uses only the permission

 required for functioning and not anything more.
 Apart from this, an app must perform its operations with optimal use of battery power.

 We prefer to use automated testing to ensure good app performance.
 Automated testing for mobile apps has advantages such as speed, cost reduction, repeatability, and reusability.

-At Deep Learning LLC we ensure to perform rigorous mobile app testing with different testing types and automation tools to provide robust, consistent and future upgrade compatible mobile app to our clients.
+At Deep Learning Ltd we ensure to perform rigorous mobile app testing with different testing types and automation tools to provide robust, consistent and future upgrade compatible mobile app to our clients.